aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-fruit-trees/a-tree-comes-of-age-by-rabbi-dr-daniel-sperber.html.md

 No more need be said.
 </div></td></tr>
 </tbody></table>

 <hr />

 "A Tree Comes of Age" was originally given as a lecture on Parashat Yitro 5769/ February 14, 2009 and published on Bar-Ilan University's Parashat Hashavua Study Center's website, <a href="http://www.biu.ac.il/JH/Parasha/eng/ytro/sper.html">here</a>.
-I have transcribed and added a number of the sourcetexts referred to in the lecture and in doing this I have added to the annotations in the original post.
+I have transcribed and added a number of the sourcetexts referred to in the lecture and in doing this I have added to the annotations in the original post. --Aharon Varady
 </body>
 </html>